 If you purchased a premium HDMI cable, you might want to test it out first before you consider replacing it.
 But if you’re on the market for an HDMI cable, or you used budget cables, you’ll probably want to upgrade to the latest standard if you’re planning on enjoying 4K content.

-For most people, HDMI cables are an impulse purchase.
+For most people, HDMI cables and angle adapters are an impulse purchase.
 But since you’re reading our site, we’ll assume that you’re a savvy consumer who likes to understand what you’re spending your money on.
 Let’s take a look at the most popular HDMI 2.0 cables on the market.
 We’ll explain the differences between then, and help you understand which one best meets your needs.

 Fusion4K High Speed HDMI 2.0 Cable